mhaslehner/classification-CNN-medical-Kaggle/README.md

 ### II.
 The model architecture (VGG16 base)

+I use a pre-trained VGG16 model base, - that is, the fully trained VGG16 network up to a selected layer (the `keras` library selects this layer when the option `include_top=False` is set).

+The output values of this layer forms a 4x4x512 matrix.
+These values are used as _input features_ for a classifier.

-I use a pre-trained VGG16 model base and add a densely connected classifier (DC) on top of it.
-The classification is done in a last densely connected classifier which is trained on the labelled data.
-In this way, it is possible to save computation time by using the pre-trained weights from the model base as input weights to the training of the data, instead of having to train the weights from scratch.
+In this way, it is possible to save computation time by using the pre-trained weights from the model base, instead of having to train the weights from scratch.

+The feature vector for the classifier is obtained by running `conv_base.predict()` on the input image, using the VGG16 model base.

+The classifier contains a densely connected hidden layer of size `L1` (the size `L1` is a hyperparameter), using Relu activation function, with dropout regularization.
-First, 'features' (predictions) are extracted from the model base by running the training images only once through the model base.
-Then, the resulting output is used as input to a densely connected classifier (using Relu function), followed by a layer of dropout regularization.
-The last densely connected classifier (using a sigmoid function) finally trains the images on the 8 categories of labelled data.
+After the hidden layer, the last densely connected classifier layer (using a sigmoid function) has 8 nodes and outputs the 8 categories of data.

-Dropout regularization removes outcomes of the densely connected classifier if its probability exceeds a given threshold (see below).
+Dropout regularization threshold for the hidden layer is another hyperparameter.

 For the optimization, an RMSprop is used as optimizer and a categorical crossentropy as loss function.